-Figure 161.
-Specifying a device-Using alternate syntax
+Figure 160: Specifying a Device-Using Alternate Syntax

-DEVICE: LASER; P-LASER-LANDSCAPE; /M132L100P16BQ2
+DEVICE: LASER;P-LASER-LANDSCAPE;/M132L100P16BQ2

-In this example (Figure 161), the margin ("M") is set to 132 (i.e., M132), the page length ("L") is set to 100 lines (i.e., L100), the pitch ("P") is set to 16 (P16), the intensity to boldface ("B"), and the quality ("Q") set to letter quality (i.e., Q2).
+In this example (Figure 160), the following attributes are set:

+- Margin ("M") is set to 132 (M132)

+- Page length ("L") is set to 100 lines (L100)

+- Pitch ("P") is set to 16 (P16)

+- Intensity to boldface ("B")

+- Quality ("Q") set to letter quality (Q2).

 An absence of the B would indicate normal intensity.
 The quality settings are: Q, Q1, and Q2.

-Your IRM needs to confirm that the appropriate code to set the specified printer attributes is set up for the device that you are using.
-Then, when the Device Handler closes the device, IRM needs to be sure that appropriate reset code is in the CLOSE EXECUTE field so that the characteristics do not stay in effect.
-If, for example, someone requests a small pitch, subsequent reports will also use the small pitch unless reset in the CLOSE EXECUTE statement for that device (or altered by the OPEN EXECUTE statement of the next device called).
+Your system administrators need to confirm that the appropriate code to set the specified printer attributes is set up for the device that you are using.
+Then, when the Device Handler closes the device, system administrators need to be sure that appropriate reset code is in the CLOSE EXECUTE field, so that the characteristics do not stay in effect.
+If, for example, someone requests a small pitch, subsequent reports also use the small pitch unless reset in the CLOSE EXECUTE statement for that device (or altered by the OPEN EXECUTE statement of the next device called).